gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 ## Creation of Polyglot Files with SingleFile

-- From the browser:
+- From the browser

 Install [SingleFile](https://github.com/gildas-lormeau/SingleFile?tab=readme-ov-file#install), and select in the options page `File format > format > self-extracting file (universal)` and enable `File format > format > embed image`.

-- From the command line interface:
+- From the command line interface

 Install [`single-file-cli`](https://www.npmjs.com/package/single-file-cli) from NPM and run `single-file` as shown below.